eurock reviews features podcasts email bio

 I founded the group KLUSTER in 1969.
 The idea was to make sounds without melodies, sounds comparing to industrial noises.
 I had different friends with me to play.
 No money was to be earned with this music.
 No fame, to attain with it.
 I met Roedelius and Moebius in that time and they agreed with me and my ideas.
 By the way I'm not a musician; I'm an InterMedia artist and composer.
 With the different KLUSTER groups we did some live concerts.

-I didn�t want the music to remind of the normal.
-My criteria�s were not folk music, not rock music, not pop songs and not dance music.
+I did not want the music to remind of the normal.
+My criteria was not folk music, not rock music, not pop songs and not dance music.
 The idea for "Cluster" later "KLUSTER" (I wanted to avoid American-isms) is not only a name for a group but a form of music.
 I had amplifier, instruments, contact Mics and effects that could be used by the others, too.
 Klaus had tape machines and microphones.
 In addition he constructed instruments and electronic sound generators, which made the most indescribable sounds.
 Wolfgang had everything connected with drum and base and in addition amplifier and effects.
 Klaus had rooms where we could work out our music performances.
 The tapes "Electric Meditation" with TD were made in one of those spaces.
 Most of the performances happened with friends who took part in the actions; therefore Conrad, Klaus, Wolfgang and friends.

 What was Eruption?

 For special activities we used the name ERUPTION.
 'Eruption' (Ausbruch) is the title of the 1st LP.
 Of that I had produced an edition of 100 LPs.
 Later the Gallery Block had made another edition of 100 LPS of it for the 'Block Box' with a label without Moebius' and Roedelius' names though.
-Later in 1996 Joe (Marginal Talent) produced a CD of it.
-The group KLUSTER- was a conglomerate of totally different players and artists over several years.
+Later in 1997 Joe (Marginal Talent) produced a CD of it.
+The group KLUSTER - was a conglomerate of totally different players and artists over several years.
 But for all those years Klaus Freudigmann was involved sometimes as player, or as sound engineer or even as inventor of instruments.
 It was him who taped the last KLUSTER Concert.
 Therefore he was named equally along with the others on the label.
 Before and after the work with Roedelius & Moebius I still did a lot of activities with the group KLUSTER.

-Did the �musik� of Kluster sell well?
+Did the musik of Kluster sell well?

 It was not popular music KLUSTER did.
 Not many people were interested.
 Therefore, there were no photos of Kluster, or posters, or tickets, or newspaper cuttings, or anything related left.
 That was some 35 years ago.